graalvm/taming-build-time-initialization/BUILD_TIME_METHOD_EVALUATION_PROPOSAL.md

 ## Types and Terms for Precomputing Metadata

 To allow precomputing metadata and making it available at runtime, it is necessary to introduce a restriction on types that can be precomputed.
 We introduce the following type definitions:
-1. *Immutable* types are all primitive types, boxed primitive types, `java.lang.String`, and records annotated with `@Pure`.
+1. *Immutable* types are all primitive types, boxed primitive types, `java.lang.String`, and `java.lang.Class`.
 2. *Effectively immutable* types are immutable types and `java.lang.reflect.Method` and `java.lang.reflect.Field`.
-3. *Pure* types are all effectively immutable types, classes annotated with `@Pure`, generic types annotated with `@Pure` and arrays of such types.
+3. *Pure* types are all effectively immutable types, final classes annotated with `@Pure`, generic types annotated with `@Pure` and arrays of such types.

 The `@Pure` annotation is defined as follows:
 ```java